-Mainland and Macao Closer Economic Partnership Arrangement
+Mainland and Macao Closer Economic Partnership Arrangement (CEPA)

-CEPA is an FTA-like arrangement concluded between two separate customs territories of a single sovereign state, in conformity with the World Trade Organization (WTO) rules, with the objective of promoting joint economic prosperity and development of the Mainland and Macao Special Administrative Region.
+CEPA is an FTA-like arrangement concluded between two separate customs territories of a single sovereign state, in conformity with the World Trade Organization (WTO) rules, with the objective of promoting joint economic prosperity and development of the Mainland and the Macao Special Administrative Region.

 Trade in Goods